 - Fuel fillings, thefts, and frauds with fuel cards.

-Another important aspect when implementing GPS tracking for lorries in Sri Lanka.
+It’s another important aspect when implementing GPS tracking for lorries and trucks.
 In most cases, you don’t need special hardware for remote maintenance management.
 HEED is the best app for that.
 It offers all you need for fleet maintenance based on GPS tracking data:

 - Notifies you of upcoming, current, and routine service works, for example, filters and oil replacement.